About the Staff

 Twitter: @everydaycamille

-In addition to the many hats she wears for Every Day Fiction and Every Day Publishing, Camille Gooderham Campbell is both a copywriter and a full-time mother, and she also writes her own fiction under a pen name.
+Camille Gooderham Campbell has been a part of EDF since it opened for submissions in 2007.
+Professionally, she provides e-book design and production services, edits fiction and non-fiction for select clients, and writes under a pen name.
 She has an Honours B.A. specializing in English Literature from the University of Toronto, where she was privileged to study creative writing with Professor J. Edward Chamberlin.

 Camille’s taste in fiction is eclectic, with favourite authors ranging from Jane Austen to Jilly Cooper, Robert A. Heinlein to Anne McCaffrey, and Pauline Gedge to Jack Whyte.
 She reads all genres, with a particular interest in speculative and historical fiction, and also collects classic children’s literature.

-She likes to read both really short stories and big thick novels, often at the same time, which might explain her enthusiasm for Every Day Novels.
+She likes to read both really short stories and big thick novels, often at the same time.

 •••